wp-plugins/bangla-date-and-time/readme.txt

 Contributors: m.h.mithu
 Tags: bangla,date,time,comments,post
 Requires at least: 2.8
-Tested up to: 3.4.1
+Tested up to: 3.4.2
-Stable tag: 1.4
+Stable tag: 1.5

-Bangla Date and Time simply converts date, time and all english numbers into bangla number including name of the seven days and twelve months.
+Bangla Date and Time simply converts date, time and all latin number into bangla number including name of the week days and twelve months.

 == Description ==

-This plugin simply display bangla date and time in comments area and all other date, time or number into bangla including name of the seven days, name of the twelve months, total number of comment count and total or individual post hit count.
+This plugin simply display bangla date and time in comments area and all other date, time or number into bangla including name of the seven week days, name of the twelve months, total number of comment count and total or individual post hit count, bangla page navigation, bangla number into wordpress admin area and show all other latin number into bangla number.

 See [author's homepage](http://mithu.info/) for example.